 This is a snapshot of data as at the time of production and lists the rateable value of all non-domestic properties within Hertsmere.
 The property reference number is provided (this is not the account number) together with the property address and the current rateable value, which is the basis for charge and description code.

-Download the Business Rates Freedom of Information Data Spreadsheet (663kb)
+Download the Business Rates Freedom of Information spreadsheet (ms Excel, 649kb)

 (Please note: the information is write-protected.
 To filter and analyse the data you will need to copy and paste into a new spread sheet).